Vivioli87/memory-game/testing_readme.md

 ### Issues highlighted from Lighthouse reports and fixed.

-- issues with image sizes and formats in performance section.
+- issues with image sizes and formats in performance section - tried to fix by hosting pics on cloudinary.
 - meta descriptions missing for pages.
 - external links not having rel="noopener" for security reasons